Worldview Challenge Series

 Several decades ago, in the academic world, people started realizing that students graduating with business, marketing, and communication degrees from universities were not necessarily very ethical when they got into the workforce.
 So they said, “Maybe we should teach morality.”
 And Ethics classes were born.

 But these classes have not done much good.
 You don’t end up with people internalizing ethical values when you teach morality by itself.
 There are books written about this.
 Over time both professors and students start to think of ethics as just the responsibility of the Ethics professor.
-In reality, every professor in an educational institution should be teaching and modelling good ethical principles and how they apply to decision-making.
+In reality, every professor in an educational institution should be teaching and modeling good ethical principles and how they apply to decision-making.

 Without this, you set the stage early for separation of morality and legality by teaching students to compartmentalize.
 If ethical considerations have not been internalized, it is an easy step to just keep them outsourced to the legal system later.